yoyoberenguer/EPROM/README.md

 The NE555 is used in bistable mode to stop the 15-bit counter when a mismatch error is detected.
-A mismatch can occure if the WORD copied in the target EPROM differs from the original WORD fron the source EPROM during the validation process.
+A mismatch can occure if the Byte copied in the target EPROM differs from the original Byte fron the source EPROM during the validation process.
 If the a mismatch occure, the main counter needs to stop incrementing the address values (A0-A15) in order to perform 3 sequetial retries.
 The main counter can resume when the mismatch is no longer occuring (if the copy is identical in both